Jeansen/cdmn/README.md

 *cdmn*.
 Just try it!
 It should be fairly intuitive.

 Additional information can be accessed with the `Meta-p` binding.
 This will show the sidebar containing multiple panes with more verbose information.
-Use `Meta-j` and `Meta-k` to navigate between these panes.
+Use `Meta-j` and `Meta-k` to navigate between these panes and `Ctrl-j` and `Ctrl-k` to scroll up and down.
+Don't worry, you will be able to set these bindings, soon.

 The sidebar is in heavy development at the moment.
 Stay tuned but do not expect too much ;-)